neo-devops-ws/CoffeeShop/README.md

 # ☕ CoffeeShop: GitHub Learning in 3 Days

-A hands-on project to master GitHub's developer productivity ecosystem while building a coffee shop API, all within the GitHub ecosystem.
+A hands-on project to master GitHub's developer productivity ecosystem while building a coffee shop API, all within the GitHub environment.

 ## 🎯 Overview

-Learn GitHub end-to-end in three focused days using Codespaces from day one:
+Learn GitHub end-to-end in three focused days using Codespaces from day one.
 - **Day 1:** Project Management
 - **Day 2:** Development and Productivity
 - **Day 3:** Continuation and Closeout